indernijjar/Airline_Project/README.md

 3. Copy the reservation ID shown in the booking result.
 4. Confirm the reservation using the exact fare shown.
 5. Cancel the reservation to test refund behavior.

+## How to run

+-Run the AirlineReservationApp.java File

+## Thank you